cine-io/cineio-peer-ios-example-app/README.md

   ```
 * Open `CineIOPeerExampleApp.xcworkspace` in XCode
 * Update `CINE_IO_PUBLIC_KEY` and `CINE_IO_SECRET_KEY` in [ViewController.m][public-key]
 * Press Run in XCode.
-The app automatically puts you in a room called `example`.
+* The app automatically connects to cine.io, starts the camera, and puts you in a room called `example`.

 ## Code Walkthrough